borutswarm/vyos-documentation/docs/installation/cloud/cloud-init.md

 There is a Meta-Data module `cc_vyos.py` that takes care of the cloud-specific configuration.

 Additional module `cc_vyos_userdata.py` introduces a new parameter `vyos_config_commands` into User-Data (`#cloud-config`).
 This parameter should be a list of VyOS configuration commands that will be applied during deployment.
-This module will run after last.
+This module will run last.

 Commands requirements:
  - one command per line